 I’m the first one to admit that I don’t have much experience drawing and painting, but I do know software.
 While Paint Tool SAI is an impressive painting app, the fact that it’s out-of-date and yet also paid software makes for a problematic situation.

 Even though it’s not technically part of the GIMP vs Paint Tool SAI comparison, I’d recommend that you check out the open-source painting app Krita for a more modern take on digital painting.
-It gets regular updates (most recently in August 2021) and also has an active community – plus it’s completely free.
+It gets regular updates and also has an active community – plus it’s completely free.

 That being said, Paint Tool SAI does offer a 30-day free trial with no feature limitations, so you’ve got nothing to lose by testing it out for yourself!About Thomas Boldt